(Published June 2016, last updated July 2025)

 What is the terrain like?

 I find the easiest way to get all the information I need about the terrain is to buy the TopoGuide.
-Produced by the FFRandonnée (part of the Fédération Française de la Randonnée Pédestre (FFRP)), the TopoGuide shows the path overlaid on a topographic map with all roads and villages clearly marked.
+Produced by the FFRandonnée (part of the Fédération Française de la Randonnée Pédestre (FFRP) which maintains all long-distance walking paths in France), the TopoGuide shows the path overlaid on a topographic map with all roads and villages clearly marked.
 This allows me to see at a glance which days will be hilly and should perhaps be a little shorter.
+Distances between villages or other landmarks are given, allowing me to work out where I’ll be after walking 15, 20 or 25 kilometres.
+(You’ll find more details about the information included in the TopoGuide in this post on choosing a guidebook.)

 Where will I find accommodation?

-There are several ways to find accommodation options.
-You could—
+Without a guidebook, there are still several ways to find accommodation options.

 (1) Check the website of the relevant Office de Tourisme, looking for tabs marked Dormir (sleep) or Hébergement (lodging).